 More recently, I have joined the wonderful musicians Sahara Nasr and Ken Shorley in a world folk fusion ensemble called blue lotus trio where we perform original songs inspired by Indian music, Sufi poetry, Turkish rhythms and the direct language of the love song.

 I am also a member of Mindful Flower Gamelan, a beautiful set of Indonesian percussion instruments currently in residence at Acadia University.
-And I facilitate kirtan (singing/chanting) nights for my *heart wide open* project (often with my blue lotus trio bandmates!)
+And I facilitate kirtan (singing/chanting) nights for my *heart wide open* project.

 Over the years, I have written (and published) articles, novels, a collection of short stories, a few isolated bits of poetry and lots of brave (or foolish) love letters — some mailed, some not!

 *nothing is black and white* is a little writing project combined with black ink drawings.
 The writing comes from my heart, and the illustrations are created out of meditation using a single unbroken line.
 I am deeply enjoying the simplicity of pen on paper after more than a decade of detailed digital creations.

-In the spring of 2016, I launched a project called *heart wide open* — which currently includes — weekly practice (incorporating yoga, chanting, meditation/writing/discussion/listening), monthly kirtan evenings, conversation circles, a heart-ful writing group, and mindful walks/camping trips.
+In the spring of 2016, I launched a project called *heart wide open* — which currently includes — weekly practice, monthly kirtan evenings, conversation circles, a heart-ful writing group, and mindful walks/camping trips.
 The intention of *heart wide open* is to cultivate compassion, connection, insight and transformation — within ourselves, with each other and within our communities.